myCPE

 FAQs

 CPE providers and educational companies offer self-study courses as a form of CPE.
 CPE credits are earned by independently studying and passing an exam to verify your understanding of professional knowledge.
-MY-CPE, provides self-study CPE in text format as well as online; these forms of CPE are often found online.
+MYCPE ONE, provides self-study CPE in text format as well as online; these forms of CPE are often found online.